I never dreamed of this but am I raising a musical prodigy?

 So since she was born, Flea’s been exposed to all sorts of music.
 She knows the lyrics to all sorts of random songs by people like BB King, The Smiths and even James Taylor, although her preference is emo rock music like Muse and Panic at the Disco.
 She loves anything with a loud bass or drumline, and can often be heard saying things like, “Turn it up Mummy, it’s Linkin’ Park!”

-I take the view that I don't mind what music she's listening to, so long as she's enjoying it – providing it's nothing offensive like kids' party CDs or Simply Red.
-I've promised Flea a scaled-down guitar for her 4th birthday and a friend is going to give her some lessons.
+I take the view that I don’t mind what music she’s listening to, so long as she’s enjoying it – providing it’s nothing offensive like kids’ party CDs or Simply Red.
+Flea received a Baby Taylor scaled-down guitar for her seventh birthday and a friend gave her some lessons.

 I know it’s all sort of doomed and one day Flea will consider all this music to be deeply sad and embarrassing “old person” music, but I like to think I’m giving her a good start.
 Don’t we all?

-Anyway, given this intensive musical education, it's hardly surprising that my daughter has already turned her talents to composing.
-Today, at an intimate gig attended by close family, Flea performed her own composition, "The Monkey Song".
+Anyway, given this intensive musical education, it’s hardly surprising that my daughter has already turned her talents to composing.
+Today, at an intimate gig attended by close family, my little musical prodigy performed her own composition, “The Monkey Song“.